 How is progress ranked?

-• Unsatisfactory: A student has not progressed, and they have not been on leave and have had no change in research topic.
+- Unsatisfactory: Failure to meet program milestones/deadlines, no participation in expected scholarly activities.
 Realistic plans need to be put in place for the student to meet their deadlines and requirements.
-These will be reevaluated in the February progress review (internal) and then more formally the following September.
-Note that an evaluation of Unsatisfactory could impact a student’s funding, see Appendix E of the Graduate Handbook.
+An evaluation of Unsatisfactory could impact student’s funding, see Appendix F of the Archaeology Graduate Handbook.